emarcey/cicerone/glossary/styles.clean.md

 	- subtype of sweet stout
 	- sweetness between Irish and Sweet Stout
 	- oats provide creamy/oily mouthfeel, little flavor contribution
-	- became popular in late 19th century england, associated with nourishment
+	- became popular in late 19th century England, associated with nourishment
 	- largely disappeared in 20th century
-	- Mention of oatmeal stout in Michael Jackson's 1977 *The World Guide to Beer* led to american importer commissioning oatmeal stout from Samuel Smith
+	- Mention of oatmeal stout in Michael Jackson's 1977 *The World Guide to Beer* led to American importer commissioning oatmeal stout from Samuel Smith
 	- since then, more than 100 commercially brewed example shave been produced
 	- oats are usually rolled